AtlantixJJ/AtlantixJJ.github.io/_posts/2016-8-18-Keras-Note.md

 ## Incorporate Convolution with LSTM
 Using RNN only is rather simple as it is like utilizing a standard model.
 But adding a convolution layer requires more techniques and tries.
 To achieve this, you have a bunch of tips to know in priority (which takes tens of tries for me to realize them):
-Convolution assumes a 3D input shape setting. ( Maybe 4D actually).
++ Convolution assumes a 3D input shape setting. ( Maybe 4D actually).
 So input shape is fixed in any way.
-Though input shape is fixed, parameters can be loaded (finetuned) for different input shape.
++ Though input shape is fixed, parameters can be loaded (finetuned) for different input shape.
 This make it possible for changing length.
-Between convolution and LSTM, you need to `reshape` and `permute`.
++ Between convolution output and LSTM input, you need to `reshape` and `permute`.
-Be really careful about output shapes.
++ Be really careful about output shapes.
 You have to compute reshape's shape, convolution's input and output shape manually.

 {% highlight python %}
 """